wavemotion-dave/A8DS/readme.md

 * aDawliah 32K and 64K
 * JRC64
 * DCART
+* Right-side 4K and 8K
+* Atari 5200 Carts up to 32K

 If you're using cartridge files, it is suggested you use .CAR files which contain type information to properly load up the cartirdge.
 Bare .ROM files have ambiguities that are not always auto-detected by the emulator and as such will not always load correctly.
 You can go into the GEAR/Options menu